 Powered watersports are also in evidence at the inappropriately named Playa Quieta, some 5km north of Ixtapa, which is dominated by Club Med and seemingly perpetual clans of inebriated spring-breakers.
 The water here is wonderfully clear and the surrounding vegetation magnificent, but with the exception a solitary seafood restaurant you won’t get anything to eat or drink unless you pay handsomely to enter the confines of the three luxury resorts that dominate the beach.

-The next beach along, Playa Linda is a huge sweep of greyish sand, with a cluster of enramadas at the pier end where the bus (M$7) drops you off.
+Playa Linda is a huge sweep of greyish sand, with a cluster of enramadas at the pier end where the local bus from the centre of town drops you off.
 As well as the usual trinket vendors, you can hire horses or rent jet skis and surfboards at the shacks along the beach.
 To find all the space you need, keep walking away from the crowded pier end: the restaurants are supplanted by coconut groves, which in turn give way to small cliffs and an estuary with birdlife and reptiles.

 Ixtapa for kids – theme parks and dolphins

 - Delfiniti Ixtapa (755 553 2736).
 Meet the dolphins through six interactive programmes, from 45min swims (US$124/M$2070) to 20min encounters (US$82/M$1065).
 There are packages for families and a special programme for kids 3–7 years of age.

 - Mundo Mágico Acuaparque (1800 917 5292).
 Every kid loves a water park and though this is a small one, it delivers with fun slides and pools (entry M$100).

 - Parque Aventura Ixtapa (755 115 1733).
 Rope ladders, Himalayan rope bridges and eleven zip lines (some 250m long and 30m high; US$45/M$750) provide the thrills at this popular theme park, though it’s fairly tame by international zip standards.